-Due to the rapid spread of COVID-19 pandemic in 2020 many governments, including the Armenian Government, have introduced various measures to combat the outbreak, including travel restrictions, quarantines, closure of business and other venues and lockdown of certain areas.
+Following the rapid spread of COVID-19 pandemic in 2020, which continued in 2021, many governments, including the Armenian Government, have introduced various measures to combat the outbreak, including travel restrictions, quarantines, closure of business and other venues and lockdown of certain areas.
 These measures have affected the global supply chain, demand for goods and services, as well as scale of business activity.
 It is expected that pandemic itself as well as the related public health and social measures may influence the business of the entities in a wide range of industries.